-So you work in retail, and get frustrated by the droves coming into your stores taking what they'd like and disappearing into the moonlight.
+So you work in retail and get frustrated by the droves coming into your stores taking what they'd like and disappearing into the moonlight.
 You wish there was something you could do about it.
+Well, you can.

 First things first.
 Every company has different rules.
 There are companies that will watch people steal on camera, only to file a police report.
 Contact is against their policy.
 There are companies that will do whatever they can to apprehend thieves and take them into custody.
 It is important for you to know where your company stands, so you aren't endangering your job.

 Knowing your local laws is important as well.
 I know that here in Washington State we are allowed to use any and all "necessary force" to detain a shoplifter.
 I personally have been in many knockdown, drag-out, bloody fights to catch my guy.
 I'm sure most states and locales have the same perspectives, for the most part, but it's the little things that'll get you in trouble.

 Most importantly: Be safe.
 A shoplifter could be carrying any sorts of weapons on them.
 Or they could be trained in combat arts.
 Hell, they could even be high on PCP, which might even be worse than having a weapon!
 Your life isn't worth losing, protect that above all else.

 Part One: The Steal

 Eyes must be on them at all times.
 If they have a chance to ditch the merchandise in the small moments that you lose contact, you are in for big trouble if you try to apprehend them.
 You've also got to be 110% sure that the product they leave with wasn't their own.